Frequently Asked Questions

 The Community Family (TCF) was originally established in 1978 to provide a lower-cost, high-quality alternative to nursing home care for older adults facing daily challenges with their health.
 TCF keeps elders in their own homes and communities as independently as possible.
 TCF is a community-based nonprofit organization that provides individualized, adult day health services to frail elders, adults with disabilities, and those with Alzheimer’s disease or other memory disorders at its three state-of-the-art centers in Everett, Medford and Lowell.

 What is an adult day health program?

 Adult day health care is a structured program of health and supportive services designed to meet the individual needs of adults who need medical monitoring, supervision, personal assistance and socialization.
-It is provide in a facility where adults attend on a planned basis to receive the care they need.
+It is provided in a facility where adults attend on a planned basis to receive the care they need.
 The Community Family owns three modern and beautiful adult day health centers.

 What services do you provide?

 TCF provides a variety of adult day health services, including nursing care, activities, nutrition, social work, assistance with activities of daily living, and much more.
 TCF is one of the few non-profit organizations that focus exclusively on adult day health services.
 Both our Medford and Lowell centers work with individuals with memory loss and the Medford center is one of the few Alzheimer’s-specific adult day health programs in Massachusetts.
 In fact, TCF was the first provider of specialized Alzheimer’s day health care in the state.